 Luca bucked the hold with little effort.
 “You should’ve shot me.”

-He reached over his shoulder for the mercenary’s vest, and pulled, yanking him off his feet, throwing a grown man like a sack of marbles.
-Airborne, the man wailed and flailed his arms—his frantic yells cut off by impact.
+He reached over his shoulder for the mercenary’s vest and yanked him off his feet, amused at his ability to throw a grown man like a sack of marbles.
+Airborne, the man flailed—his frantic yells cut off by impact.
 He hit the ground and rolled.

-He pounced, crushing ribs beneath his feet.
-He grabbed the helmet, and slammed his head back on the ground.
+He grabbed his helmet and slammed his head on the ground.
 Once, twice, three times.
 He didn’t stop until the scent of urine laced the air, and blood pooled into the soil.

-The mercenary back-pedaled and released another arrow.
+The mercenary backpedaled and released another arrow.
 “Die!”

-It struck Luca’s right shoulder, and he gnashed his teeth and picked up speed.
-Fumbling for another arrow, the man stumbled over a root, and Luca lunged into the air and brought his elbow down on the top of the man’s skull.
+Luca caught the arrow with his right shoulder; he gnashed his teeth and picked up speed.
+Fumbling for another arrow, the man stumbled over a root.
+Luca lunged into the air and brought his elbow down on the man’s skull.
 Contact.

 He dropped back on the forest floor.
 Dead.